thomasrenn37/StockAnalysis/README.md

 # StockPrograms

-There are two core functionalites of this repository.

-- The Client object (currently only available for the eTrade API)
-- Data Collection
+This repository is in progress for working with the eTrade developer API.

 ## Client
 TODO:
-## Data Collection
+## Tests
-Stuff...
+Uses unittests to test database functionality.